DNSKT/Solane/README.md

 # Solane.

-this is my basic bot that includes an AI
+Basic discord bot made in discord.py that includes an AI

-# Setting up
+# Setting up:

 You can install the client library with: